Last Updated: March 7, 2022

 Note: You can add a Flickr Photostream, but you can't currently add individual Flickr sets.

 For weather, you can use feeds from www.screenfeed.com.
 They have a mix of basic and advanced weather feeds, including weather maps.
 They also offer International weather services.

 If you have a BrightSign Network account, you can create Media RSS feeds using the intuitive WebUI.
-Simply log in to your account at www.brightsignnetwork.com, click on Create tab, select Live Media and follow the on-screen directions.
+Simply log in to your account at www.brightsignnetwork.com, click on Create tab, select Dynamic Playlist and create a playlist.
 Media RSS feeds can be distributed to your BrightSign players or other networked clients.
-To learn more about the "Live Media" feature, please see the BrightSign Network WebUI User Guide.
+To learn more about the "Dynamic Playlist" feature, please see the BrightSign Network WebUI User Guide.

 Custom – Building Your Own

 A Media RSS feed is normally an XML file served by any public web server that points to images or videos.

 If you are creating your own Media RSS feed, we offer a sample video .xml file and a sample image .xml file for reference.
 The following list outlines the tags that should be included with each media <item> in a MRSS XML used in a BrightAuthor presentation: